Countable nouns are people, places, and things that can be counted.

 Adjective use in using count vs. non-countable nouns:

 “Many” vs. “Much”

 Use “many” for count nouns and “much” for non-count nouns.

-Use “a few” for count nouns and “a little” for non-count nouns.
+Use “a few” for count nouns and “a little” or “a lot of” for non-count nouns.

 I printed a few copies.
 I used a little ink.

 I bought a few pencils.
 I bought a lot of school supplies.